-I. Self-Venting Arterial Heat Pipe and Grooved Heat Pipe Results Summary
+Self-Venting Arterial Heat Pipe and Grooved Heat Pipe Results Summary

 Thermal performance testing was conducted on both the self-venting arterial heat pipe and the grooved heat pipe to determine their maximum transport capability.
-The intention was to run each case until dry out.
+The intention was to run each case until dry out condition.
 At the lower adverse elevations, dry out was not achievable for the self-venting arterial heat pipe due to insufficient cooling capacity.
 At a 5.0in (12.7cm) adverse elevation, dry out was experienced at 1.4kW.
-The self-venting arterial heat pipe was capable of at least 2.4 to 2.6kW of transported power for all testing conditions, except the 5.0in (12.7cm) adverse elevation.
+The self-venting arterial heat pipe was capable of at least 2.4 to 2.6kW of transported power for all testing conditions, except 5.0in (12.7cm) adverse elevation.
 Its performance did not appear to be affected by the artery orientation.
-The grooved heat pipe was capable of transporting 846W of power for an adverse elevation of 0.1in (0.25cm), 546W of power for an adverse elevation of 0.6in (1.52cm) and 346W of power for an adverse elevation of 1.0in (2.5cm).
+The grooved heat pipe was capable of transporting 846W of power for an adverse elevation of 0.1in (0.25cm), 546W of power for an adverse elevation of 1.0in (2.5cm).
 Dry out was achievable for all testing conditions of the grooved heat pipe and therefore the maximum transport capability has been determined.
 The grooved heat pipe was significantly affected by the increased adverse elevations.
 It had a decrease in maximum transport capability of 500W from 0.1in (0.25cm) to 1.0in (2.5cm) adverse elevations.
-A summary of the thermal performance results for both heat pipes for all testing conditions can be seen in Figure 14.
+A summary of the thermal performance results for both heat pipes for all testing conditions can be seen in Figure 12.

-Figure 14.
+FIGURE 12.
 Summary of thermal performance results for the grooved and self-venting arterial heat pipes.
 The dots above the bars indicate that the power was limited by the test apparatus, not the heat pipe.